peterhry/peterhrynkow.com/_posts/2018-08-01-firebase-with-create-react-app.md

 Now you can fire up both servers at the same time by running `yarn dev`.
 Your React app can be viewed at [http://localhost:3000](http://localhost:3000) while your Firebase project is emulated on port 4000.

-You might be wondering why this is necessary, but stay with me.
+If you're wondering how these two pieces fit together, stay with me.
 In the next section it should start to make sense.

 ### Implicit initialization